arupiot/daq/docs/add_test.md

 Integration tests don't need to be tedious and, if you're developing one test and seeing a consistent failure on Travis CI, isolate your problem and run _just that part_ of the integration test both locally and on Travis CI.

-The pass/fail state of an integration test is a diff with an expected device report output.
-You can follow the steps in ---doc to the steps Ketan wrote - currently on open PR #3--- to mimic the exact process that Travis CI follows.
+The pass/fail state of an integration test corresponds to the result of a `diff` between expected and actual device report output.
+You can follow the steps in ---doc to the steps 1-6 Ketan wrote - currently on open PR #3--- to mimic the exact process that Travis CI follows.
 Or, if your local machine builds Docker images slowly, simply modify the test_*.out by hand, amending it to what your report should look like.
+Then, see if Travis says yes or no.

-Similarly, if you're writing one test and testing it within DAQ locally, run _only the test you're developing_.
+Similarly, if you're writing one test and running it within DAQ locally, run _only the test you're developing_.
 Try not to bloat your precious development hours by waiting for tests to run that you don't care about.

 TODO: write note about hold_tests